Nut (hardware)

 A nut is a type of fastener with a threaded hole.
 Nuts are almost always used in conjunction with a mating bolt to fasten multiple parts together.
-The two partners are kept together by a combination of their threads' friction (with slight elastic deformation), a slight stretching of the bolt, and compression of the parts to be held together.
+The two partners are kept together by a combination of their threads' friction with slight elastic deformation, a slight stretching of the bolt, and compression of the parts to be held together.

 In applications where vibration or rotation may work a nut loose, various locking mechanisms may be employed: lock washers, jam nuts, eccentric double nuts, specialist adhesive thread-locking fluid such as Loctite, safety pins (split pins) or lockwire in conjunction with castellated nuts, nylon inserts (nyloc nut), or slightly oval-shaped threads.

 Square nuts, as well as bolt heads, were the first shape made and used to be the most common largely because they were much easier to manufacture, especially by hand.
 While rare today due to the reasons stated below for the preference of hexagonal nuts, they are occasionally used in some situations when a maximum amount of torque and grip is needed for a given size: the greater length of each side allows a spanner to be applied with a larger surface area and more leverage at the nut.

 The most common shape today is hexagonal, for similar reasons as the bolt head: six sides give a good granularity of angles for a tool to approach from (good in tight spots), but more (and smaller) corners would be vulnerable to being rounded off.
 It takes only one sixth of a rotation to obtain the next side of the hexagon and grip is optimal.
-However, polygons with more than six sides do not give the requisite grip and polygons with fewer than six sides take more time to be given a complete rotation.
+However, polygons with more than six sides do not give the requisite grip and polygons with fewer than six sides require greater space to manoeuvre a spanner between engagements, or the use of a ratchet.
 Other specialized shapes exist for certain needs, such as wingnuts for finger adjustment and captive nuts (e.g. cage nuts) for inaccessible areas.

+History

+Nuts and bolts were originally hand-crafted together, so that each nut matched its own bolt, but they were not interchangeable.
+This made it virtually impossible to replace lost or damaged fixers, as they were all different.
+Joseph Whitworth in 1841 proposed that a standard should be set, but it did not happen immediately.

+In 1851, the Great Exhibition of the Works of Industry of All Nations was to be held in Hyde Park, London, England, and it was decided to build the Crystal Palace as part; this had to be done in 190 days, and at reasonable cost.
+Research into the remains of the destroyed building in 2024 revealed a major innovation that made this possible.
+The construction firm responsible, Fox Henderson, decided to use nuts and bolts, but to use standardised sizes, a revolutionary method at the time.
+This enabled the building to be completed in time.
+The use of interchangeable nuts and bolts was so successful that the Whitworth standard was widely adopted.
+A British standard was not formally adopted until 1905.